-- In June 2012, VisionSpring sold its one millionth pair of glasses since inception and has doubled its sales each year since inception.
-Each pair of glasses sold generates at least a 10% increase in productivity for the wearer, generating an estimated $42 million in increased economic growth throughout the developing world.
+- VisionSpring has sold 1,607,426 glasses since inception and has doubled its sales each year.
+Each pair of glasses sold can increase productivity by 35 percent for the wearer, generating an estimated $42 million in increased economic growth throughout the developing world.

 - VisionSpring currently operates five optical stores in El Salvador, 12 mobile optical stores in India, and delivers glasses to the BoP in 18 developing countries through its Global Partnerships channel.